 Learn More: How Much Should You Exercise?
 The WHOOP Strain Coach Can Help

-Because strain is individualized to you and based on your current level of cardiovascular fitness, as you get in better shape you’ll see it in your numbers.
+Because strain is individualized to you, as you get in better shape you’ll see it in your numbers.
 For example, the same 1-hour workout that routinely gave you a strain of 11 or 12 when you first started may soon only hit 10.

 Learn More: All Your WHOOP Strain Questions Answered